burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

 ---
-title: How to create Tensorflow 2 Squence Dataset from scratch
+title: How to create Tensorflow 2 Sequence Dataset from scratch
 date: '2019-12-28'
 template: 'post'
 draft: false